iankurgarg/CSC591-FSS-Fall-2017/HW2/Readme.md

 ## Code for HW 2

-src/CSVReader.csv contains the main parser class which implements the reader as per the intructions mentioned on course webpage.

-data/ folder contains some small and big data samples.
+Col.py - Abstract Class for Column Type
+Num.py - Class for numerical Columns (inherits Col) Sym.py - Class for Symbolic Columns (inherits Col) ID.py - Generates new ID each time
+Row.py - Class to represent each Row. (needs Class Table) Table.py - Class to represnt table.
+(Incomplete as of now)

 ## Setup
 Code requires Python 2.7.12 or above. <br />
-It doesn't require any special python packages except (`os, sys, argparse`)
+It doesn't require any special python packages except (`os, sys, argparse, abc`)

 To run the code,

-`python src/CSVReader.csv data/sample.csv`
+`python Table.csv <file_path>`

 The file path can be changed as required.